-As discussed in Note 1A to the consolidated financial statements, the 2013 consolidated financial statements have been restated to correct a misstatement.
+As discussed in Note 1A to the consolidated financial statements, the fiscal 2014 and 2013 consolidated financial statements have been restated to correct two misstatements.
 In addition, the fiscal 2012 and 2011 consolidated financial statements have been restated with the effect recorded as an adjustment to the beginning accumulated deficit as of December 29, 2012 in the consolidated statements of shareholders' equity.